DolphDev/PSV/readme.md

 PSV is a library that allows rapid script development for csv files.
 Assistance/Pull requests are both welcomed and encouraged.

 Installation: `pip install psv`

+This is not a data analysis library rather a data manipulation one, and it is meant to be as light as possbile.
+For these usecases, consider Pandas.